 In his spare time, Stuart enjoys spending time with family and serving the community through his local church.
 Stuart is a keen supporter of community organisations such as 107.3 Community Radio, Bravehearts and Compassion.

-Stuart was elected as the Federal Member for Fadden at the 2007 Federal Election and presently serves on the Coalition's front bench as the Shadow Minister for Defence Science, Technology and Personnel.
+Stuart was elected as the Federal Member for Fadden at the 2007 Federal Election and is currently the Assistant Minister for Defence.